vkadlcik/DB48X-on-DM42/doc/3-Types.md

 are stored on disk in the `config/library.csv` file.

-You can edit it by recalling its content on the stack using `"/config/library.csv" RCL`, editing the values, and then storing the content back to disk using `"/config/library.csv" STO`.
+You can edit it by recalling its content on the stack using `"config:library.csv" RCL`, editing the values, and then storing the content back to disk using `"config:library.csv" STO`.

 ## Equations Library